the-rdk/the-rdk.github.io/content/article/human_forever.md

 ### Page 119

 “Their schemes are demented: the movie Mulholland Drive revealed some of what they do, indirectly and with metaphor.
-They have learned how to harness various kinds of energy, for example, the kind of energy bestowed by human attention in large numbers, and to power certain kinds of machines with it.
+They have learned how to harness various kinds of energy, for example, the kind of energy bestowed by human attention in large numbers, and to power certain kinds of machines with it."

 ### Page 89